-The school district is now seeking an entirely different piece of land in the San Antonio area, yet remarkably little would change with regards to the nuts-and-bolts aspects of selling density rights.
+Although the school district is now seeking an entirely different piece of land in the San Antonio area, remarkably little would change with regard to the nuts-and-bolts aspects of selling density rights.
 In the letter to city staff, Baier states that the school district plans to sell the exact same amount of development rights, 610,000 square feet, for about $79.3 million, and would not modify any of the agreements its made with developers thus far.

-So far, City Council members have given the early green light to two projects made much larger by TDRs, both of which are residential projects in the East Whisman area and are allowed to exceed zoning restrictions using density bonuses purchased from Los Altos School District.
+So far, City Council members have given the early green light to two projects made much larger by TDRs, both residential projects in the East Whisman area that are allowed to exceed zoning restrictions by using density bonuses purchased from Los Altos School District.

 The letter also states that Greystar is working on plans to acquire 2 acres of land directly adjacent to the proposed school site for additional park space, satisfying park land requirements for its residential development across the street and effectively boosting the size of open space alongside the future school site.

 Stories older than 90 days are available only to subscribing members.
 Please help sustain quality local journalism by becoming a subscribing member today.